 Put the kettle on… I know it is very early on in our relationship for me to start telling you what to do but bear with me and flick the switch… Ready.
-Right we have all suffered from strong winds this spring and summer ( bossy and rude!) and many roofs will have suffered to a greater or lesser extent, and this is the perfect time to check them and sort out any repairs before the late Autumn storms and winter weather really do compound any problems.
+Right we have all suffered from a cold, wet and windy Winter and many roofs will have suffered to a greater or lesser extent, and this is the perfect time to check them and sort out any repairs before roofers get booked up for the season.

-What we are looking for ranges from the minor problems that will take a morning to sort out, to ‘cancel the holidays’ major repairs.
+What we are looking for ranges from the minor problems that will take a morning to sort out, to ‘cancel the holidays’ (hahaha!) major repairs.
 A ten- or fifteen-minute check around your home will give you a good indication of what to prepare for.
-Start one elevation at a time, if it helps do a sketch.
+Start one elevation at a time, if it helps do a sketch - keep reading there is a pdf below that will help you.

 Start at the top looking for broken or missing ridge or mortar (the “glue” that holds the ridge down)